Paris in the interwar period: Celebration and reconstruction after war

-Furthermore, 1919 in Paris was a time of celebration and optimism.
-An enormous military parade was held on 14 July 1919 from Porte Maillot to the Place de la Republique, celebrating victory in the Great War.
+In 1919, Paris was a time of celebration and optimism.
+An enormous military parade was held on 14 July 1919 from Porte Maillot to the Place de la République, celebrating victory in the Great War.
 World leaders, including President Woodrow Wilson, arrived in Paris to join the celebrations and negotiate the terms of the new peace and a new map of Europe.
-Wilson was the first American president to visit Paris while in office, and he remained in Paris from December 1918, except a three-week visit back to the U.S., until June 1919, when the Treaty of Versailles was finished.
+Wilson was the first American president to visit Paris while in office, and he remained in Paris from December 1918, except a three-week visit back to the United States, until June 1919, when the Treaty of Versailles was finished.

 The contents of the enormous warehouses at Vilgrain, where food rations for the army were stored, were sold at low prices to Parisians.
 In June 1919, bread rationing ended, and the food supply gradually returned to normal.
-In April, to create jobs for demobilized soldiers, the government decided to demolish the Thiers Wall, the ring of fortifications that had been built around the city from 1840 to 1844.
+In April, to create jobs for demobilised soldiers, the government decided to demolish the Thiers Wall, the ring of fortifications that had been built around the city from 1840 to 1844.
 There was discussion of turning the wide strip of land into a new park, but instead it was used for the construction of low-cost housing for Parisian workers.
 Demolition began on 5 May, and construction of seven-story public housing units began soon afterwards.

 Another great ceremony was held 16 October 1919 to celebrate the consecration of the Basilica of Sacré-Coeur on Montmartre, completed just before the war.
 February 1919 saw the opening of the first commercial airline service in the world, between Paris and London.
-On 19 August 1920, the French National Assembly approved an allocation of 500,000 francs for the construction of the first mosque in Paris, to honor the sacrifice of tens of thousands of Muslim soldiers from the French colonies of Africa who had been killed in the War.
+On 19 August 1920, the French National Assembly approved an allocation of 500,000 francs for the construction of the first mosque in Paris, to honor the sacrifice of tens of thousands of Muslim soldiers from the French colonies of Africa who had been killed in the war.